Add Your Business/Event

 Known as the gay capital of India, Mumbai has a long history of gay activism and has the most developed gay scene of anywhere in the sub-continent.
 India’s rapid economic development aside though, Indian culture remains very conservative, and while there is a Mumbai scene, it is small and not truly reflective as yet of this vast, dynamic and most creative of Indian cities.

 Mumbai gay groups arrange regular parties and social events, and these are promoted locally.
+Salvation Star hosts a monthly dance party that are popular with the LGBT community.

 The Mumbai International Queer Film Festival is becoming well-established as an annual highlight event for the LGBT community after its launch in 2010.
+Queer Azaadi Mumbai organises various gay-focused activities events including the Mumbai Pride.

 Mumbai is a major global hub city, with many international direct flights from both national and budget airlines from all around the world.
 Terminal 1 is for domestic flights and Terminal 2 for international.